alijnmerchant21/Milo/README.md

 ## Creator note

-This website is created with love my @alijnmerchant21.
+This website is created with love by @alijnmerchant21.
 You can re use this website, as long as you make a small mention of my github.
 Cheers!